Blossom End Rot – What It Is and How To Fix It

 The soil was too cold at the time of planting

-How Can I Fix Blossom End Rot??
+How Can I Fix Blossom End Rot?

-While there is nothing that you can do with those that have already been inflicted with blossom end rot, you can prevent it from spreading in other fruits/veggies as well.
+Nothing is more irritating or disheartening than seeing your lovely, ripe veggies/fruits rotting from the bottom.
+It is a pain to see so many days of hard work, patience, and persistence go in vain.
+While there is nothing that you can do with those that have already been infected with blossom end rot, you can prevent it from spreading to other fruits and vegetables as well.

 Try some of these preventive measures to get started: